rizer001/MC-Plugin/README.md

 # Requirements

-1. Java 21+
+1. Java 25+
 2. Paper/Purpur core and its forks.
-Do not use Spigot/Bukkit core!
+Do not use Spigot/Bukkit core, plugin uses a Paper API!

 # License